Who are you anyway? Are you even qualified to be looking at any of this?

 - If you sort the polls by middate, and there is a tie for the "5th oldest poll" I just include all of the polls with the tied middate.
 So it could be a 6 or 7 poll average or whatever to include all of those polls with the same middate.

 - The original conceit of this site was to classify every state into categories based on the current margin in those states.
 This has a problem whenever the average ends up exactly on the line between two categories.
 Now, you can solve this by, just picking which category you get classified as when you are on those boundaries.
 But deciding which category to put exact ties is still problematic without giving a slight advantage to one side or another.
 So instead, if the average falls exactly on one of the boundaries, I just include older polls until it doesn't.
-Now, while this was fine for the categorization views, I know this is actually a little problematic for the probabalistic views, but for the moment it is what it is.
+Now, while this was fine for the categorization views, I know this is actually a little problematic for the probabilistic views, but for the moment it is what it is.

 How do you deal with polls that give more than one result?

 Most aggregators have defined rules to pick one result from each poll.
 For instance, if a pollster reports results with and without 3rd parties, one of those would be included, not both.
-They just define a hierachy for how preferred different ways of reporting are, and then pick the one you like.
+They just define a hierarchy for how preferred different ways of reporting are, and then pick the one you like.

 Instead, we just include all of them.
-However, we don't want a poll that reports their results three differed ways to count three times as much as another poll that just shows one result.
+However, we don't want a poll that reports their results three different ways to count three times as much as another poll that just shows one result.
 So when a poll reports multiple results, we weight it so that all the reported results together count as one poll.

 In other words, if a poll reports results in three ways, each of those results count as one third of a poll in our averages.